Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::trim(int $tolerance = 0): ImageInterface

-Removes border areas of the image on all sides that have a similar color.
+Removes border areas on all sides that have similar colors to the edge pixels.
 The color similarity can be varied using the optional `tolerance` parameter.

 This means that with a tolerance value of `0`, only color areas with exactly